 After an 8-hour shift at the warehouse, I headed back to Jungle Books, hoping to tutor this time.
 I was able to get a ride with Max, the 18 year-old German kid who had room for just three other people in his compact car: Me, a French girl named Isabelle, and a Swedish chick with dreadlocks whose name I can’t remember.

 A few people were sitting around outdoor picnic tables, playing cards.
-A young man who was around 23 years old greeted everyone and asked where we were from.
+A young man around 23 years-old asked where we were from.
 “Sweden,” “Germany,” “France” and “Afghanistan.”
 “You’re Afghan?!” he exclaimed, “Do you speak Pashto or Dari?”
-I joked that while I spoke Pashto and Dari, I also happen to be illiterate in both languages.
-They all laughed and reassured me that my grammar was very good and they could hardly tell I grew up abroad.
+I joked that while I spoke Pashto and Dari, I happen to be illiterate in both languages.
+They all laughed and reassured me that my grammar was very good.

 Meeting My Kinfolk

-It turns out pretty much everyone at that table was Pashtun.
-They asked me where I was from and unsurprisingly, Arghandeh didn’t ring a bell.
-“Paghman” I offered and they roared.
+It turns out that pretty much everyone at that table was Pashtun.
+They asked where I was from and unsurprisingly, Arghandeh didn’t ring a bell.
+“Paghman” I offered, and they roared.
 That’s where three of them were from, including the guy who had greeted everyone – we’ll call him Elias.

 They asked me what I did for a living and nothing has ever made me reconsider my choice of career than explaining it to a bunch of destitute migrants stuck in the Calais Jungle.
 I felt downright ridiculous and came home wanting to do something more substantial with my life.
 By the time I finished explaining, they had decided I was a journalist.